Gabriel-Lacorte/Gabriel-Lacorte/README.md

 ## 📚 About Me

 **Hello**!
-I'm Gabriel, a backend developer passionate about low-level.
+I'm Gabriel, a backend developer passionate about security and low-level programming.
+My programming focus is on C++, Python, and JavaScript, and im currently studying Rust to further expand my skills.

 ## 🛠 Skills
 - 💻 &nbsp;